 In September 2020, the Company entered into a five-year \$200 million senior secured term-loan credit agreement secured against the Company's U.S. Gulf of Mexico assets with net proceeds received of \$197.7 million after deducting fees and other expenses.
 The GoM Term Loan also includes an accordion feature providing for incremental commitments of up to \$100 million subject to certain conditions.
-The net proceeds will be used to pay down a portion of the Facility and to fund U.S. Gulf of Mexico working capital and general operating expenses.
-The \$50 million advanced under the Production Prepayment Agreement with Trafigura in the second quarter of 2020 has been extinguished and converted as part of the GoM Term Loan bears interest at an effective rate of approximately 6% per annum and matures in 2025, with principal repayments beginning in the fourth quarter of 2021.
+The net proceeds were used to pay down a portion of the Facility and to fund U.S. Gulf of Mexico working capital and general operating expenses.
+The \$50 million advanced under the Production Prepayment Agreement with Trafigura in the second quarter of 2020 has been extinguished and converted as part of the GoM Term Loan.